Posts tagged ‘Ethernet’

 Continue reading ‘How to get TBF back to work’ »

 In 10BASE-T, the Manchester-encoding guaranteed that the line would stay “active” with transitions.
 100BASE-TX uses a different approach.
 This is done by translating every nibble (4bit) block into a 5bit block (4B5B coding).
 These 5bit blocks are specially designed to have the necessary transitions build in, while only adding 20% overhead, compared to 100% in the Manchester case.
-The official code-table can be found on page 144 of section 2 of the 802.3 standard.
+The official code-table can be found on page 144 of section 2 of the 802.3 standard [local copy].

 100BASE-TX requires UTP cables of Cat5 or higher and utilizes 1 pair for Tx and 1 pair for Rx.